ajmeese7/hellochess-v2/README.md

 Make sure you have MongoDB installed and run:

-`mongod --config mongodb.conf --dbpath data`
+`npm run datapath`

 The below command properly runs the files with ts-node, which will be able to interpret the Typescript and ES6 code.
 The backend runs on `localhost:3000`, which is started by running:

 `npm run server`

+For development purposes I run the webpack dev server on localhost:8080.
+To start the webpack dev server, run:

+`npm start`

+Visit `localhost:8080` and hope everything works!

+### Troubleshooting
 If you experience an ENOSPC error or an inotify limit message when running the above command, run:

 `echo fs.inotify.max_user_watches=524288 | sudo tee -a /etc/sysctl.conf && sudo sysctl -p`

 then try again.
 If that doesn't work, try rebooting your system.

-For development purposes I run the webpack dev server on localhost:8080.
-To start the webpack dev server, run:

-`npm start`

-Visit localhost:8080 and hope everything works!